elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture08_internal_interrupts.md

   - **Internal Interrupts** - This is when the signal to interrupt originates from within the microcontroller.
 When the fridge door opens, the programmer might start a SysTick timer, and configure it to interrupt the running code after 30 seconds.
 * **TRAP** - Sometimes, the code itself might ask to be interrupted.
 This might sound strange, but in reality there are many cases where this is useful - for example when invoking system services or entering a debugger.
 We will return to this later.

+> **Note:**
+> This is the terminology we will use in this course, and what is used in many textbooks.
+Some textbooks and articles (and even the RISC-V specification) use slightly different, and sometimes contradictory, defenitions of these terms.

+## A quick aside: Control and Status Registers

+In the beginning of this course, we stated that a processor implementing RV32I only needs 33 registers (`x0–x31` plus the `pc`).
+That is still true - but such a processor would not support interrupts.

+Our microprocessor (CH32V307) implements RV32I together with the Privileged ISA and the `Zicsr` extension, which add support for interrupts and system control.
+As a result, the processor contains a number of additional registers called *Control and Status Registers* (CSRs).
+We will encounter a few of these later in the lecture.
+For now, all you need to know is that:

+1. CSRs are real hardware registers like the GPRs, but they are not accessible with normal instructions.
+2. They can only be read or modified using a small set of special CSR instructions.

 <div class="boxed">
 <small>
 **Enrichment:** The following is interesting and will help your understanding, but is not essential for the course.
 </small>

 # Machine Privilege modes
-A RISC-V processor can run in different *privilege modes*.
+A RISC-V processor (that implements the "Privileged Specification") can run in different *privilege modes*.
 At lower privilege levels, some instructions are not allowed.
 It is easy to see why this is necessary on a desktop computer: if any program could execute any instruction and freely access the memory of other programs, it could cause serious **security problems** (reading or modifying private data) or **stability problems** (crashing the entire system).
 For this reason, the operating system runs with full system access, while user applications run with very limited privileges.

 We will not explore this topic in depth in this course, but even on the small microcontrollers we use, privilege modes can be very useful.
 Consider a smart fridge as an example.
 Some parts of the system are **safety-critical**, such as temperature regulation, and are developed very carefully to run reliably for many years without change.
 Other parts, such as the touchscreen user interface, are updated frequently as features and visual designs evolve.
 If a bug is introduced while adding a new font to the clock app, it is crucial that this mistake cannot affect the safety-critical code and spoil the food.